geeta052/Secure-Online-Event-Management-System/README.md

 - A **User** can register for many **Events**
 - An **Event** can have many **Registrations**
 - Each **Registration** generates one **Payment**
+- One User (Admin) can create many Events.
+- Each Event is created by exactly one User.
 ---

 ## 📂 API Endpoints